smbutterfield/ibmt17-18/_07-harmonic-functions/a2-ex-diaprogcirclefifths.md

 ---
 layout: chapter
-title: Examples 7c - Performing a Harmonic Analysis
+title: Examples 7a - Diatonic Progressions Derived from Circle-of-fifths Voice-leading
 abc: true
 ---

+show V-I, then ii-V-I, then add vi, etc. use cyclical voice-leading for each then do the same for seventh chords

+add exceptions

 T:Standard cadences
 T:Old hundredth psalm